Becathausor/SHO/sho/README_EVALUATION.md

 How to run the project
 ------------------------

-In the terminal, write the following command “python test.py”.
+In the terminal, write the following command “python **test.py**”.
+It will run the implemented algorithms to solve the problems and plots EAF, ERT at probability 0.5 and run a benchmark to compute the medians of our algorithms.

+You can modify the different parameters in the file in the first section of test.py (PARAMETERS section).
+Notice that boolean variables are given to run specifically the different parts of the algorithm evaluation.

 Information about modified or created files
 -----------------------------------------